AnyChart/docs.anychart.com/Common_Settings/Accessibility_(508_section).md

 ## What is Section 508

 The Web unites millions of people all over the world.
-Though, some web users are part-disabled, who cannot use some electronic devices, e.g. mouse, keyboards, etc. For example, in case when a visually-impaired searches through the Internet, the best option is to use a screen reader which reads the page content and makes it understandable for such person.
+Some web users are part-disabled, they can't use some electronic devices, e.g. mouse, keyboards, etc. When a visually-impaired users use the Internet, the best option is to use a screen reader which reads the page content and makes it understandable to such persons.

-In general, international 508 section standards are being invented due to make technology and Internet available for all users, regardless of disability status.
+International accessibility standards are invented to make technology and the Internet available to all users, regardless of disability status.
 Using these standards is a way to provide such people more opportunities.
 AnyChart supports these standards.

 You can find a lot of information about section 508 at [https://www.section508.gov/](https://www.section508.gov/).

-There are several methods AnyChart supports for accessibility.
-The main idea lies in creating special tags (ARIA tags) in SVG structure (the chart itself), which is rendered by AnyChart component.
-These tags help screen readers to perceive the chart content as readable DOM structure and pronounce it correctly, which helps disabled people to understand the information performed on out charts better.
+There are several methods AnyChart supports that make charts accessible.
+The main idea is in creating special tags (ARIA tags) in SVG structure of a chart or a map.
+These tags help screen readers to make the chart content readable and pronounce it correctly, it helps disabled people to understand the information on charts and maps.

 ## Why a11y

 Accessibility is often abbreviated as the numeronym **a11y**, where the number 11 refers to the number of letters omitted.
-This parallels the abbreviations of internationalization and [localization](Localization) as i18n and l10n respectively, and follows an Information and Communications Technology (ICT)-oriented convention, which is used widely in the software community.
+This parallels the abbreviations of internationalization and [localization](Localization) as i18n and l10n respectively and follows an Information and Communications Technology (ICT)-oriented convention, which is used widely in the software community.

 ## Default

-The acessibilty support is enabled by default.
+The accessibility support is enabled by default.
 It means that you don't need to enable accessibility unless you've turned it off.
-Switching the accessibility support off will lead to absence of both ARIA-tags and ARIA-labels in the SVG structure, so the information available to a screen reader will be barely understandable..
+Switching the accessibility support off will lead to the absence of both ARIA-tags and ARIA-labels in the SVG structure, so the information available to a screen reader will be barely understandable.

-The default Accessibility mode is ["Chart Elements"](chart_elements_mode), which means a user interacts with a chart and its elements, using a keyboard for navigation between them.
-If you change the mode to the ["Data Table"](data_table_mode), an invisible readable table with chart data will be generated.
+The default Accessibility mode is ["Chart Elements"](chart_elements_mode), which means a user interacts with a chart and its elements, using a keyboard to navigate between them.
+If you change the mode to the ["Data Table"](data_table_mode), an invisible readable table with the chart data will be generated.
 In this case, an interaction between a user and a chart will be performed through this table, which cells represent the data points of the chart.

 ## Enable/Disable